 Intellectual Merit of Center

 BEACON will unite computer scientists and evolutionary biologists more intimately than ever before.
 This close collaboration and combined studies of evolving biological and artificial systems will promote a deeper understanding of evolutionary dynamics.
 The basic principles revealed by these investigations can be used to develop more robust computing systems, gain insights into biological organisms and their interactions, and help to solve important industrial design problems.
-The promise of such gains has already been shown in small-scale collaborations, and the Center will dramatically expand the intellectual diversity of those involved in this intensive integration of computer science, evolutionary biology, and engineering design.
+The promise of such gains is already showing in BEACON’s collaborations, and the Center will dramatically expand the intellectual diversity of those involved in this intensive integration of computer science, evolutionary biology, and engineering design.

 Broader Impacts of Center

-BEACON will include a strong cross-disciplinary training program to broadly educate its graduate, post-doctoral, and faculty researchers on concepts in evolutionary biology and computation, and teach them how to communicate across fields.
-It will aggressively recruit women, underrepresented minorities, and persons with disabilities at all levels.
-All center sites will involve undergraduates in research.
-BEACON will prepare free, open-source computer-based tools to give high school students hands-on experience with evolution and disseminate those tools through summer programs for high school teachers.
-A novel after-school and summer camp program for K-12 students will integrate evolutionary biology, software engineering, and robotics.
-These activities will engage students, inspiring them to study the evolutionary process, its ubiquitous role in nature, and its applications to science and engineering.
-The Center will work with the MSU Museum to develop exhibits that can be used worldwide.
-BEACON faculty will continue to work with NSF’s NESCent.
+BEACON includes a strong cross-disciplinary training program to broadly educate its graduate, post-doctoral, and faculty researchers on concepts in evolutionary biology and computation, and teach them how to communicate across fields.
+It aggressively recruits women, underrepresented minorities, and persons with disabilities at all levels.
+All center sites involve undergraduates in research.
+BEACON prepares free, open-source computer-based tools to give high school students hands-on experience with evolution and disseminate those tools through summer programs for high school teachers.
+A novel after-school and summer camp program for K-12 students integrates evolutionary biology, software engineering, and robotics.
+Outreach activities engage students, inspiring them to study the evolutionary process, its ubiquitous role in nature, and its applications to science and engineering.
+The Center works with the MSU Museum and other facilities to develop exhibits that can be used worldwide.
+BEACON faculty continue to work with NSF’s NESCent.
 BEACON’s impact on the speed and quality of innovation in industrial product and process design could be dramatic.
 The capacity of evolution to produce highly responsive behaviors is especially important as new threats emerge that pose significant hazards to the nation’s cyber-physical infrastructure, the health of its citizens, and the delicate balance of the global ecosystem.
 Promoting an understanding of the evolutionary process has important consequences for a public that remains skeptical of evolution, let alone aware of how it affects their lives.